-- (b) The written explanation shall be signed by the prosecutor taking the action on a form approved by the Administrative Office of the Courts and shall contain, at a minimum: - (1) The alcohol concentration or the fact that the driver refused. - (2) A list of all prior convictions of implied-consent offenses or driving while license revoked. - (3) Whether the driver had a valid drivers license or privilege to drive in this State as indicated by the Division's records. - (4) A statement that a check of the database of the Administrative Office of the Courts revealed whether any other charges against the defendant were pending. - (5) The elements that the prosecutor believes in good faith can be proved, and a list of those elements that the prosecutor cannot prove and why. - (6) The name and agency of the charging officer and whether the officer is available. - (7) Any other reason why the charges are dismissed. - 40 (c) A copy of the form required in subsection (b) of this section shall be sent to 41 the head of the law enforcement agency that employed the charging officer, to the 42 district attorney who employs the prosecutor, and filed in the court file.
-The 43 Administrative Office of the Courts shall electronically record this data in its database 44 and make it available upon request."
+(b) The written explanation shall be signed by the prosecutor taking the action on a form approved by the Administrative Office of the Courts and shall contain, at a minimum:

+- (1) The alcohol concentration or the fact that the driver refused. - (2) A list of all prior convictions of implied-consent offenses or driving while license revoked.

+- (3) Whether the driver had a valid drivers license or privilege to drive in this State as indicated by the Division's records. - (4) A statement that a check of the database of the Administrative Office of the Courts revealed whether any other charges against the defendant were pending. - (5) The elements that the prosecutor believes in good faith can be proved, and a list of those elements that the prosecutor cannot prove and why. - (6) The name and agency of the charging officer and whether the officer is available. - (7) Any reason why the charges are dismissed.

+(c) A copy of the form required in subsection (b) of this section shall be sent to the head of the law enforcement agency that employed the charging officer, to the district attorney who employs the prosecutor, and filed in the court file.
+The Administrative Office of the Courts shall electronically record this data in its database and make it available upon request."

-SECTION 19.1.
+SECTION 20.1.
 G.S.
 7A-109.2 reads as rewritten:

 "§ 7A-109.2.
-Records of dispositions in criminal eases.cases; impaired driving integrated data system.
+Records of dispositions in criminal cases.cases; impaired driving integrated data system.

-- (a) Each clerk of superior court shall ensure that all records of dispositions in criminal cases, including those records filed electronically, contain all the essential information about the case, including the identity the name of the presiding judge and the attorneys representing the State and the defendant. - (b) In addition to the information required by subsection (a) of this section for all offenses involving impaired driving as defined by G.S.
+(a) Each clerk of superior court shall ensure that all records of dispositions in criminal cases, including those records filed electronically, contain all the essential information about the case, including the identity the name of the presiding judge and the attorneys representing the State and the defendant.

+(b) In addition to the information required by subsection (a) of this section for all offenses involving impaired driving as defined by G.S.
 20-4.01, all charges of driving while license revoked for an impaired driving license revocation as defined by G.S.
-20-28.2, and any other violation of the motor vehicle code involving the operation of a vehicle and the possession, consumption, use, or transportation of alcoholic beverages, the clerk shall include in the electronic records the following information: - (1) The reasons for any voluntary dismissal or reduction of charges as specified in G.S.
-20-138.4; - (2) The reasons for any pretrial dismissal by the court; - (3) The reasons for any continuances granted in the case; - (4) The alcohol concentration reported by the charging officer or chemical analyst, if any; - (5) The reasons for any suppression of evidence; - (6) The reasons for dismissal of charges at trial; - (7) The punishment imposed, including community service, jail, substance abuse assessment and education or treatment, amount of any fine, costs, and fees imposed; - (8) The amount and reason for waiving or reduction of any fee or fine; - (9) The time or other conditions given to pay any fine, cost, or fees; - (10) After the initial disposition, the modification or reduction to any sentence, fee owed, fine, or restitution and the name and agency of the person requesting the modification; - (11) The date of compliance with court-ordered community service, jail sentence, substance abuse assessment, substance abuse education or treatment, and payment of fines, costs, and fees; and - (12) Subsequent court proceedings to enforce compliance with punishment, assessment, treatment, education, or payment of fines, costs, and fees."
+20-28.2, and any other violation of the motor vehicle code involving the operation of a vehicle and the possession, consumption, use, or transportation of alcoholic beverages, the clerk shall include in the electronic records the following information:

+- (1) The reasons for any pretrial dismissal by the court. - (2) The alcohol concentration reported by the charging officer or chemical analyst, if any. - 3) The reasons for any suppression of evidence."

-SECTION 19.2.
+SECTION 20.2.
 Chapter 7A of the General Statutes is amended by adding a new section to read: